 Travel, transportation, entertainment, and gift expenses

 Assets include all property that the business owns and uses in the course of business operations, such as office furniture or machinery.
 The IRS wants business owners to keep records that verify specific information related to business assets.
 These records are also used to calculate the property’s annual depreciation, along with the losses or gains when these assets are sold.
-The IRS may request documents like invoices for sales and purchases, real estate closing statements, and canceled checks to verify the assets of a business.

 Documents that are used for assets should include the following information: